 Choosing the best locations for your European river cruise is easy if you know what your goal is.
-Some people seek adventure and prefer traveling to sights that offer outdoor activities like hiking, skydiving, white water rafting, etc. However, some people just want to lie on the beach, covered in sand, and enjoy the mesmerizing view of the sea.
+Some people seek adventure and prefer traveling to sights that offer outdoor activities like hiking, skydiving, white water rafting, etc. However, some people want to lie on the beach, covered in sand, and enjoy the mesmerizing view of the sea.

-While some people want to enjoy sightseeing in Scandinavia, some people want to explore the classical museums in Italy.
+While some people want to enjoy sightseeing in Scandinavia, some want to explore the classical museums in Italy.

 Depending on your traveling goals, you can choose locations to spend more time in while cruising through European rivers.
 You won’t get to plan your entire itinerary.
 However, knowing what sights you want to see the most will help you plan your schedule during the cruise, i.e., how much time you want to spend onshore, how much money you should spend at a particular destination, etc. If you end up spending all of your money before the cruise ship reaches your favorite spot, you might not be able to enjoy some of the pricey adventures of your favorite site.
 Similarly, if you wanted to hike the 170-kilometer long trek of Tour De Mont Blanc but are too tired from last night, you will miss out on some of the most incredible adventures you were looking forward to.